MISP/misp-rfc/misp-core-format/raw.md

 ## Analyst Data

-Analyst Data are objects which can be in different level of MISP format including objects, attributes, event or detached from MISP core format.
-It can expressed a `Opinion`, `Note` or a `Relationship` from an analyst.
-Those three types define the key of the analyst data and can be present at the level where analyst data is applied.
-Analyst data can be nested to describe complementary analysis on the analyst data by itself.
+Analyst Data are objects that can take different forms within the MISP format, including objects, attributes, events, or detached formats from the MISP core.
+They can express an Opinion, Note, or a Relationship from an analyst.
+These three types define the key components of analyst data and can be applied at various levels within the data structure.
+Analyst data can also be nested to provide additional complementary analysis on itself.

 ### Opinion